-Three Months Ended March 31,
+Three Months Ended

+March 31,

 Percent

-2019 Change 2018
+2020 Change 2019

-Royalty revenue \$ (100)% \$ 15
+Royalty revenue \$ 2 100% \$ -

-Less: Adjustment by Merck for returns and rebates (51) (100)% -
+Less: Adjustment by Merck for returns and rebates - (100)% (51)

-\$ (51) N/A \$ 15
+\$ 2 104% \$ (51)

-Royalty revenues from sales of PegIntron by Merck accounted for approximately 0% of our total royalty revenues for each of the three-month periods ended March 31, 2019 and 2018.
+Royalty revenues from sales of PegIntron by Merck accounted for 100% of our total royalty revenues for the three-month period ended March 31, 2020.
 In the first quarter of 2019, our net royalties from PegIntron were negative \$51,000, due to returns and rebates exceeding the amount of royalties earned.
 Royalty revenues from Merck have been declining sharply.
 There are multiple oral drug therapies, both available and in development, that have been effective for treatment of hepatitis C that do not require interferon.
 As a result, it is likely that sales of PegIntron-related products will continue their declining trend and we expect to receive little or no future royalties from Merck.
 Our right to receive royalties from sales of PegIntron expired in the U.S. in 2016, expired in Europe in 2018 and will expire in Malaysia in 2020, Japan in 2021 and Chile in 2024.

-Merck has not yet reported royalty revenues earned by us for product sales and/or recoupments for returns and rebates for the quarter ended March 31, 2019.
+Merck has not yet reported royalty revenues earned by us for product sales and/or recoupments for returns and rebates for the quarter ended March 31, 2020.